MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 - Microsoft Entra ID P1 or P2 licenses for candidate users
 - Phone numbers for all candidate users

-<a name='downloading-the-azure-ad-multi-factor-authentication-service-credentials'></a>

-## Downloading the Microsoft Entra multifactor authentication Service Credentials

-See [Using Azure Multi-Factor Authentication Server in PAM or SSPR](../working-with-mfaserver-for-mim.md) For information on using Azure Multi-Factor Authentication Server.

 <a name='configuring-the-mim-service-for-azure-ad-multi-factor-authentication'></a>

 ## Configuring the MIM Service for Microsoft Entra multifactor authentication